¿´Æ¬¿ñÈË

 Academics and senior school destinations

 A more creative curriculum hasn’t stopped pupils acing CE and gaining coveted places at top public schools – last year, half the Year 8s headed off to Winchester.
-A new interest in day, co-ed and all-girls schools reflects the changing attitudes of parents, and this year Downe house, Teddies, Pangbourne, Bradfield and Abingdon will be attending Horris Hill’s annual Future Schools Fair for the first time.
+A new interest in day, co-ed and all-girls schools reflects the changing attitudes of parents - 2025 leavers destinations include Marlborough, Harrow, Clifton College and Rugby School, amongst others, and the school is forging connections with Wycombe Abbey and Downe House to support their girls' aspirations for the future, as well as Sevenoaks and Shiplake.
+It’ll be interesting to see how many decide to stay for GCSEs – from the number of requests from parents Ms Wilkinson has had, we imagine a fair few.

 Co-curricular

 Sport is a big part of life at Horris Hill, and with small teams and a real emphasis on sportsmanship, everyone gets to play all the time – and they love it.
 Football, rugby and cricket are the main sports, but pupils also swim in the outdoor pool and play tennis, hockey and basketball, as well as golf on the nine-hole course.
 One teacher noted that the course is of the perfect standard for children: good enough to learn and progress on, but not so flash that they can’t play unsupervised at breaktimes.
-Girls join in happily with boys – and while at the moment traditional girls’ sports such as netball aren’t played, we’re told to watch this space.
+Girls join in happily and newly introduced netball has just seen them play their first tournament.

-The sports hall has recently emerged from a refurb (including the reinstatement of indoor cricket nets and bowling machines, much to the children’s delight), and a makeover of the outdoor pool is next on the list, followed by a new floodlit Astro (the old one will become a car park).
+The sports hall has recently emerged from a refurb (including the reinstatement of indoor cricket nets and bowling machines, much to the children’s delight), and a makeover of the outdoor pool is next on the list.
 Incidentally, pupils don’t have to buy their own sports uniform – instead, there’s a set fee upon joining the school and kit is provided, labelled and laundered on site, meaning that parents don’t have to deal with festering sports bags or constantly re-buying uniforms.

 The multi-million-pound theatre is a beautifully crafted, acoustically perfect work of art, with lots of design awards to its name.
-Drama is timetabled throughout the school and the productions are fabulous – professional actors even pop in from the Watermill Theatre in Newbury to teach LAMDA lessons to young thespians.
+Drama is timetabled throughout the school and the productions are fabulous.
+‘Every child is on stage every year,’ says Ms Wilkinson.

 Music is big too, with almost every child in the upper school learning at least one instrument.
-The music block boasts a huge performance area with a spectators’ gallery, a brilliant recording studio, individual practice rooms and more drum kits than you can shake a drumstick at.
+The music block boasts a huge performance area with a spectators’ gallery, individual practice rooms and more drum kits than you can shake a drumstick at.
 A passionate new head of music has brought a new sense of fun and enjoyment to the subject, and there is now as much laughter as music ringing out from the department, and the huge number of bands, orchestras and choirs is truly impressive for such a small school.
+‘Everyone gives it a go,’ says Ms Wilkinson.

-The art and D&T department is housed in a large, dedicated space led by a hugely enthusiastic – and popular – head of art; pupils flock there at breaktimes and after school to play chess and make Lego creations.
+The art and D&T department is housed in a large, dedicated space; pupils flock there at break times and after school to play chess and make Lego creations.

 Clubs and activities are wonderfully varied, with Lego, chess and table tennis especially popular – we’ve never encountered so many table-tennis tables set up in the sports hall for competitions.